School of Law

 Attendance

 Regular class attendance is a fundamental part of legal education.
-Instructors may adopt individual policies to monitor attendance.
+Instructors may adopt individual attendance policies, which they must announce no later than the first class session of the course affected.
 No attendance policy may impose any sanction unless a student’s unexcused absences from class exceed the number of hours of credit given for the course plus one, and no sanction may be more stringent than imposition of a failing grade for the course.

 Adding Classes

-A student may add classes only in the first 2 weeks of the semester (fifth day in a summer session).
+A student may add classes only in the first two weeks of the semester.
+After the second week of classes (fifth day in a summer session), classes may be added only with the express approval and signatures of the associate dean for academic and student affairs and the instructor of the course in question.
 Students contemplating adding a course after the course has begun should understand that they may be at a significant disadvantage.

 Dropping Classes